docwhat/screams-into-the-void/memory-bank/progress.md

 - The project brief is well-defined with clear goals and success criteria.
 - The Memory Bank structure is properly established with all core files.
 - The product context, system patterns, tech context, and active context are all complete and well-documented.
-- The development environment is set up with proper tooling (mise, hk, etc.).
+- The development environment is set up with proper tooling (mise, trunk, etc.).
 - The codebase has a clear modular structure with separation of concerns.

 ## What's left to build

 - Core gameplay systems:
     - Resource gathering and collection
     - Upgrade tree and automation
     - Prestige system with memory nodes
     - Save/load system with version migration
     - Narrative integration through memory fragments

 - UI components:
     - Resource display and feedback
     - Upgrade interface
     - Prestige confirmation and memory fragment display
     - Settings and options menu

 - Technical implementation:
     - Complete unit tests for core systems
     - Optimize performance for mobile devices
     - Implement proper error handling and edge cases
     - Finalize the build process and export configurations

 ## Current status